skeyll/SynicSugar/README.md

 ## Feature
-- Max 64 peers full-mesh connction
+- Max 64 peers full-mesh connect
-- No cost and No CCU Limit
+- No Use Cost and No CCU Limit
 - MatchMake with your conditions
 - Host-Migration
 - Re-connect to a disconnected match